jokade/scalajs-angulate/README.md

 Introduction
 ------------
-**scalajs-angulate** is a small library to simplify the development of [AngularJS](http://angularjs.org/) applications in [Scala](http://www.scala-lang.org) (via [Scala.js](http://www.scala-js.org)).
+**scalajs-angulate** is a small library to simplify developing [AngularJS](http://angularjs.org/) applications in [Scala](http://www.scala-lang.org) (via [Scala.js](http://www.scala-js.org)).
 To this end it provides:

 *  [façade traits](http://www.scala-js.org/doc/calling-javascript.html) for the Angular core API
-*  macros to allow defining controllers, service and directives) in a more natural style compared to direct use of the API
+*  macros to allow defining controllers, services and directives in a more natural style compared to direct use of the API

 This project is at the very early stage of development (no release yet), and especially the semantics of the macro-based enhancements are subject to frequent changes.

+There is a [complete example](https://github.com/jokade/scalajs-angulate-todomvc) implementing the TodoMVC with scalajs-angulate.

 scalajs-angulate was inspired by [scalajs-angular](https://github.com/greencatsoft/scalajs-angular), which currently provides a more complete Scala.js binding for Angular.

-__NOTE__: the sbt resolver setting has changed; scalajs-angulate is now published to sonatype
+__NOTE__: the first official release (0.1) has been published; please update your sbt settings for scalajs-angulate

 ##### Contents:
 * [SBT settings](#sbt-settings)